yelshora1/Coalltz_Ant/README.md

 -   2, right.
 2/2=1
 -   1, left. wait.........

-What you just noticed (4, 2, 1 loop) is the crux of what is called the Coalltz Conjecture.
+What you just noticed (4, 2, 1 loop) is the crux of what is called the Collatz Conjecture.
 It states that no matter what number you use, even up to 2^68 (this has been tested by brute force), the numbers will ALWAYS lead to the 4, 2, 1 loop.
 However, we still cannot find a reason for this, nor can we prove it yet.

 I combined this with Langton's ant, basically its an ant on an infinite white grid.
 At a white square, it turns 90 degrees clockwise, flips the color of it's current square, and moves forward one unit.
 At a black square, instead of clockwise, it does the same thing counterclockwise.

 Both of these examples are beautiful illustrations of emergent behavior from seemingly simple processes.
-What this repo aims to do is show the Coalltz conjecture in a similar way that Langton's ant is illustrated.
+What this repo aims to do is show the collatz conjecture in a similar way that Langton's ant is illustrated.

 ## Running the simulation

-Use `python3 coalltz_ant.py <start_value> -s <steps>` to run the simulation.
+Use `python3 collatz_ant.py <start_value> -s <steps>` to run the simulation.
 The script prints each step with the current position, value and cell color.

 To watch the ant move on a scrollable grid, run `python3 visuals.py <start_value> -s <steps>`.
 Each cell displays its computed value and the text automatically shrinks so it always fits inside the square.
 Use the mouse wheel to zoom in or out.